Xilinx/VVAS/main/source/docs/common/Acceleration-Hardware.rst

 Steps to Build Kernel
 ----------------------

 #.
-Source the Vitis HLS 2022.1 software.
+Source the Vitis HLS 2022.2 software.

 #.
-Edit the makefile to point the PLATFORM_FILE, `(.xpfm)` file, to any Vitis 2022.1 platform (tested using the ZCU104 base platform).
+Edit the makefile to point the PLATFORM_FILE, `(.xpfm)` file, to any Vitis 2022.2 platform (tested using the ZCU104 base platform).

 #.
-Edit the options in the multiscaler/v_multi_scaler_config.h.
+Edit the options in the image_processing/image_processing_config.h.

 #.
-Make v_multi_scaler.xo.
-The generated output will be in the xo folder as xo/ v_multi_scaler.xo.
+Make image_processing.xo.
+The generated output will be in the xo folder as xo/ image_processing.xo.